Hazelnuts are the edible nuts of the hazel tree which is in the Betulaceae

 If sensitised to birch pollen you may have Pollen Food Allergy Syndrome and may also react to kiwi, pear, peach, plum, nectarine, apricots, cherries, tomato, celery, crrot, potato, parsnip, pepper, dill, cumin, peas, coriander, fennel, mung beans, walnut, almonds, peanuts, lentils and apples.

 Hazelnut is broadly linked to other fruit profilin allergies.
 Allergy to celery, peanut, soyabeans, walnut, lupin, almonds, mustard, lychee, kiwi, pineapple, chilli, melon, orange, strawberry, apple, banana, aubergine (eggplant), peach, pear, tomato, dates, cherry, carrot, barley and wheat.
 Allergic reactions to some of these foods may be considered a marker of profilin hypersensitivity.

 Other food containing 2S albumin seed storage proteins are cashews, peanuts, almonds, mustard seed, rapeseed, turnip, chickpeas, brazil nuts, pistachio, buckwheat, soya beans, sunflower seeds, walnuts, kiwi, castor beans and sesame seeds.

 There is a lot of cross reactivity between 2S and 11S seed storage proteins, the only other food containing 11S proteins not mentioned above is pumpkin.

 Other foods containing 7S seed storage proteins not mentioned in the list above are lupin, lentils, macadamia, peas and mung bean.

-Oleosin proteins are also found in buckwheat, sesame and peanuts.
+Oleosin proteins are also found in buckwheat, palm oil, sesame and peanuts.

 Allergen Encylcopedia - Hazelnut